drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-12
+_12-15 17:27_ Tobacco addiction goes beyond those physiological mechanisms of taste however by inducing a new substance need paralleling the need for food.
+This new substance need governed by the taste/smell of tobacco is biologically unsound.
+But can we still learn something about the role of good/bad tastes in making biologically-sound eating decisions?

 _12-15  8:52_ What do the attractions of tobacco say about the physiological mechanisms by which taste governs individual nutrition decisions that are biologically sound.

 Except for sugar?
 Or especially for sugar?